FloridaMan7588/FloridaMan7588/README.md

 - 🔭 I’m currently working on things
-- 🌱 I’m currently learning C, Swfit, and Russian
+- 🌱 I’m currently learning Swift
 - 👯 I’m looking to collaborate on don't talk to me
 - 🤔 I’m looking for help with nothing
 - 💬 Ask me about my projects